apollographql/apollo-server/docs/source/federation/federation-spec.md

 ### `Query._service`

 A new field must be added to the query root called `_service`.
 This field must return a non-nullable `_Service` type.
 The `_service` field on the query root must return SDL which includes all of the service's types (after any non-federation transforms), as well as federation directive annotations on the fields and types.
-The federation schema modifications (i.e. new types and directives) *should not be* included in this SDL.
+The federation schema modifications (i.e. new types and directive definitions) *should not be* included in this SDL.

 ### `union _Entity`